oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 # Introduction {#introduction}

+OAuth introduces an authorization layer to the client-server authentication model by separating the role of the client from that of the resource owner.
+In OAuth, the client requests access to resources controlled by the resource owner and hosted by the resource server.
+Instead of using the resource owner's credentials to access protected resources, the client obtains an access token - a credential representing a specific set of access attributes such as scope and lifetime.
+Access tokens are issued to clients by an authorization server with the approval of the resource owner.
+The client uses the access token to access the protected resources hosted by the resource server.

-In the traditional client-server authentication model, the client requests an access-restricted resource (protected resource) on the server by authenticating with the server using the resource owner's credentials.
+In the older, more limited client-server authentication model, the client requests an access-restricted resource (protected resource) on the server by authenticating to the server using the resource owner's credentials.
 In order to provide applications access to restricted resources, the resource owner shares their credentials with the application.
 This creates several problems and limitations: